raghul1998/pdpstocks/res/DESIGN-README.txt

 sell stocks using fractional values.
 The detailed description is given below.
 Also, since commission cost is optional in this assignment, the GUI does not have commission cost.

+GUI supportablity is added in this assignment.
+To support the GUI, a new controller has been added without editing the old controller.
+The Model interface has not been modified as the model is capable enough to accomodate the new interface.

+Based on the feedback from the previous assignment, we moved the IO operations to the controller.
+Also, declaration of unnecessary variable for the class has been avoided and removed.
+The feedback for selecting date has been integrated in the GUI.

 DETAILED FEATURE DESCRIPTION

 1. CREATE A PORTFOLIO